aaronamano/aaronamano/README.md

 ## Hi there I'm Aaron‼️👋
-I'm an aspiring computer science major learning new skills and embracing difficult tasks!
+I'm an aspiring computer science major learning new skills and embracing difficult tasks! <br>
-Also, I'm a current undergraduate student in the class of 2028 at University of Michigan Dearborn〽️ My interests in computer science are mainly fullstack web development and artificial intelligence!
+Also, I'm a current undergraduate student in the class of 2028 at University of Michigan Dearborn〽️ <br>
+My interests in computer science are mainly fullstack web development and artificial intelligence! <br>

 Skills:
 <ul>